JetBrains/intellij-sdk-docs/topics/tutorials/live_templates/template_support.md

 * Add a new Template Group, "Markdown" and create a new Live Template under this group.
 * Assign the template the abbreviation "**{**".
 * Assign the description "**SDK: New link reference**".
-* Paste the following snippet into the *Template text* field:
+* Paste the following snippet into the <control>Template text</control> field:

 ```text
 [$TEXT$]($LINK$)$END$
 ```

-The variables `$TEXT$` and `$LINK$` may be further configured in the *Edit variables* dialogue to reorder their precedence and bind to the functions that invoke auto-completion at the appropriate time.
+The variables `$TEXT$` and `$LINK$` may be further configured in the <control>Edit variables</control> dialogue to reorder their precedence and bind to the functions that invoke auto-completion at the appropriate time.
-In the *Edit variables* dialog, set the `Expression` for the `LINK` to `complete()` using the combo box.
+In the <control>Edit variables</control> dialog, set the <control>Expression</control> for the `LINK` to `complete()` using the combo box.

-There are many other [predefined functions](https://www.jetbrains.com/idea/help/creating-and-editing-template-variables.html) that developers should become familiar with before implementing any unique functionality in a plugin.
+There are many [predefined functions](https://www.jetbrains.com/idea/help/creating-and-editing-template-variables.html) that developers should become familiar with before implementing any unique functionality in a plugin.

 > Consider iteratively testing the Live Template using the current editor and a markdown file to minimize debugging later.
 >